 Can You Journal with Bad Handwriting?

 Do you feel like you have “bad handwriting”?
 Don’t feel bad – I think more of us may feel that way than you realize.
-Truth be told, though, even if yours isn’t the most photogenic out there, YOUR handwriting is what finalizes the story.
+Truth be told, though, YOUR handwriting is what finalizes the story.

 Your handwriting is unique, it makes you you, If you really think it’s that lousy, you can definitely type instead, but I encourage you to take a stab at it with important details like the scrapbook’s main theme, the date you started working on it, and a dedication if any.

-These inserts look like page protectors but usually smaller.
-This way you can jot down as much as you want and then tuck it away inside the insert.
+These inserts will allow you to jot down as much as you want and then tuck it away inside the insert.
 In other words, when the book is opened it will be your little secret.

 I hope this list of ideas will be helpful for you!
 Happy Journaling…..♥